Kingwood Pest & TermitePest & Termite

 When to Call a Professional vs. Handle It Yourself

-Small paper wasp nests with fewer than a dozen wasps and accessible locations can often be knocked down at night — when wasps are cold and inactive — using a consumer aerosol labeled for wasps.
-Night treatment reduces the risk of defensive response.
-However, several situations call for professional removal: any underground yellow jacket nest (because the colony size and defensive response is unpredictable), bald-faced hornet nests (due to their aggressive defensive behavior), nests inside wall voids or attics where the structure must be opened, and any situation involving a family member with a known venom allergy.
+Small paper wasp nests, fewer than a dozen wasps and within easy reach, can often be knocked down at night with a consumer aerosol labeled for wasps.
+Wasps are cold and inactive then, so the risk of a defensive response drops.
+Several situations still call for professional removal: any underground yellow jacket nest (the colony size and defensive response are unpredictable), bald-faced hornet nests (aggressive defensive behavior), nests inside wall voids or attics where the structure has to be opened, and any situation involving a family member with a known venom allergy.

 The CDC and medical literature note that anaphylaxis from insect stings is a genuine medical emergency.
 Homeowners with a known allergy, or those who have never been stung and are uncertain of their sensitivity, should not attempt nest removal and should keep an epinephrine auto-injector accessible during any outdoor activity near known nest sites.